What is GoodYarn?

 - is helping staff to keep themselves well

 - is helping them create a sense of contribution and collaboration.

 And they tell us they love it!

 99% of participants also showed improvement in confidence to start a conversation with someone they may be concerned about.

 Current GoodYarn licence holders

 Our goal for the next two years is to have 80 organisations involved with the GoodYarn programme and a target of 15,000 workers participating in GoodYarn workshops.

 Click here to all the organisations are currently licenced to deliver the GoodYarn programme across their workplace.
-They are all health and safety leaders within their industries, and we are delighted to be working with them to collectively grow the GoodYarn community across New Zealand workplaces.
+They are all health and safety leaders within their industries.
+We are delighted to be working with them to collectively grow the GoodYarn community across New Zealand workplaces.